Zhvhe/not-Bitcoin-for-Dummies/README.md

 # not-Bitcoin-for-Dummies: a project for Blockchains Fall 2022

-Step by step instructions on Bitcoin basics in a Python notebok format.
+Step by step instructions on Bitcoin basics in a Python notebook format.

 Will need to have python3 installed and be able to run notebooks.
 The rest of the setup should be obvious when running through the notebook.